-Figure 115.
+Figure 121.
 The page for adding a virtual server.

 Parameter Description General Settings Name A name for the virtual server for easier identification.
 You can specify any name.
 Template Select a virtual server template from the drop-down list, or select Custom to specify all parameters of the new virtual server manually.
 Interface A WAN connection to which this virtual server will be assigned.
 Protocol A protocol that will be used by the new virtual server.
 Select a value from the drop-down list.
-NAT Loopback Move the switch to the right in order to let the users of the router's LAN access the local server using the external IP address of the router or its DDNS name (if a DDNS service is configured).
-Users from the external network access the router using the same address (or DDNS name).
-Public Network Settings Enter the IP address of the server from the external network.
-Remote IP To add one more IP address, click the ADD REMOTE IP button and enter the address in the displayed line.
-To remove the IP address, click the Delete icon (x) in the line of the address.
+Public Network Settings Remote IP Enter the IP address of the server from the external network.
+To add one more IP address, click the ADD REMOTE IP button and enter the address in the displayed line.
+To remove the IP address, click the Delete icon () in the line of the address.
 Public port (begin)/ Public port (end) A port of the router from which traffic is directed to the IP address specified in the Private IP field in the Private Network Settings section.
 Specify the start and the end value for the port range.
 If you need to specify one port, enter the needed value in the Public port (begin) field and leave the Public port (end) field blank.
 Private Network Settings Private IP The IP address of the server from the local area network.
 To choose a device connected to the router's LAN at the moment, select the relevant value from the drop-down list (the field will be filled in automatically).
 Private port (start)/ Private port (end) A port of the IP address specified in the Private IP field to which traffic is directed from the Public port .
 Specify the start and the end value for the port range.
 If you need to specify one port, enter the needed value in the Private port (start) field and leave the Private port (end) field blank.